 DOTA 2 is a multiplayer online video game that has around 0.8 million players in the world.
-In this project, I designed a mobile application where players can find useful data, effectively understand their performance, and ultimately improve their skills.
+In this project, I designed a mobile app with an aim to help players can effectively understand their performance, and ultimately improve their skills.

-Discovery phase consisted of me asking many questions to clearly understand my project.
-Based on the information I discovered, I then defined problem, goal, and success metrics.
+Discovery phase consisted of me asking many questions to clarify the project.
+Based on the information I discovered, I defined problem, goal, and success metrics.
 This helped me clearly see the direction I am heading.
-After that, I sketched out ideas until I find a promising one, then I moved to Sketch, where I created mockups to deliver to developers.
+After that, I sketched out ideas until I find a promising one, then moved to my laptop, where I created lofi and hifi wireframes.

-First thing I did was to ask many questions to my PM, so I can fully understand the project.
+First thing I did was to fully understand the project by talking to my PM and collecting as much information as possible.
 This helped me discover the context of the project, problem, target users, requirements, and deadline.
-Through the discussion, I learned that my PM has this hypothesis that many of the websites that provide data are overwhelming, and users prefer to see a cleaner website that provides only relevant data.
-However, we were missing research or data that back up the problem we face.
-Therefore, I decided to conduct quick quantitative research to validate the problem.
+Through the discussion, I learned that our competitors provide useful data, but often times it’s overwhelming, and users prefer to see a cleaner platform that provides only relevant data.
+However, we were missing research data so, I decided to conduct quick quantitative research to validate the problem.
 Through the research, I found out that the hypothesis was wrong.
-Users actually love seeing an overwhelming amount of data because it ensures that the website has in-depth data that users can find any types of data they want to see.
+Users actually love seeing an overwhelming amount of data because it ensures that the website has in-depth data that users can find any types of information they seek.

 I curated my findings into 2 UX artifact; persona and journey map, which were extremely useful to present my findings to the team.